+- Rough Draft Exams: These will be rough drafts of major essay that will be completed during a rough draft exam.
 During this class period you will write an essay based on the conventions we have studied for that unit.
-For example, in Unit 5 we will learn how to write an argument.
+For example, in Unit 4 we will learn how to write an argument.
 Then, during the essay exam you will write an argument paper based on what you have learned and the assignment sheet you received at the first of the unit.
 While this essay will be considered a "rough draft," it will need to be an adequate reflection of the unit's goals.
-You will receive a detailed assignment sheet for each essay exam.
+You will receive a detailed assignment sheet for each essay exam. - Reflections: Reflections are small, informal papers about your NetTutor and group peer review feedback. - Group Peer Reviews: Group peer review will give you a chance to consult your classmates on your completed essay exam in order to improve and expand on your first draft.
+You will be required to bring a copy of your paper for each group member during group review.
+You will read your paper out loud to the group while each member creates feedback for you.